-Pretax savings with no employer contributions.
-These are cash or deferred arrangements used to fund savings and retirement plans authorized by section 401(k), 403(b), or 457 of the Internal Revenue Code.
-The employees' contributions reduce their salaries for tax purposes.
+Savings with no employer contributions.
+These are cash or deferred arrangement plans used to fund savings and retirement plans authorized by section 401(k), 403(b), or 457 of the Internal Revenue Code.
+The employees' contributions can be pre- and post-tax.